JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_discurso_sobre_la_verdadera_religion.md

 So, we could very well ask ourselves the questions that Jesus asked his apostles at the end of this speech:

 > _Are you fearful, soft, and ease-seeking?
 Are you afraid to trust your future in the hands of the God of truth, whose sons you are?
 Are you distrustful of the Father, whose children you are?
-Will you go back to the easy path of the certainty and intellectual settledness of the religion of traditional authority, or will you gird yourselves to go forward with me into that uncertain and troublous future of proclaiming the new truths of the religion of the spirit, the kingdom of heaven in the hearts of men?_ ([UB 155:5.13](/en/The_Urantia_Book/155#p5_13))
+Will you go back to the easy path of the certainty and intellectual settledness of the religion of traditional authority, or will you gird yourselves to go forward with me into that uncertain and troublous future of proclaiming the new truths of the religion of the spirit, the kingdom of heaven in the hearts of men?_ (<a id="a85_513"></a>[UB 155:5.13](/en/The_Urantia_Book/155#p5_13))

 Our sovereign of the universe, Michael of Nebadon, came to this world to teach us that we only need the unconditional faith of a child to enter the kingdom of heaven, and that therefore intermediaries are not necessary.
 Back then, his message did not sink deep enough, and later Christianity forgot that fundamental teaching, even though it remains dormant within it.